Students must apply via one of the following online application forms:-

 This MNurse (Adult) course is designed to promote the development of high levels of knowledge, skills and professionalism.

-The course is two years in length and will lead to a master's degree in Adult Nursing.
+The course is two years in length, with a yearly cohort starting in September, and will lead to a master's degree in Adult Nursing.
 It is a pre-registration course aimed at graduates, so as well as gaining a master's degree in Nursing, you'll also be eligible to register with the Nursing and Midwifery Council (NMC) to become a Registered Nurse (Adult).

 This is an intense course which will require commitment and dedication to succeed.
 The course meets Nursing and Midwifery Standards and will be delivered 50/50 between theory and clinical practice.
-It has been developed with a blended learning curriculum which will enable you to study at home, as well as on campus and on placement.
+It has been developed with a blended learning curriculum which will enable you to study at home, as well as regular teaching days on campus and on clinical placement.

 The MNurse course will allow you to be taught in a variety of ways through a blended learning curriculum.
 Blended learning combines face-to-face and online activities in a seamless and complementary flow of learning.
 For example, in the flipped classroom, online activity is introduced before a face-to-face class in the form of reading materials and other artefacts.
 These resources provide a springboard for you to conduct further online research through personal learning networks (PLN) and digital curation activities.
-Subsequent classroom time is spent in small groups with the aim of deepening this learning through problem-based activities.
+Subsequent classroom time is spent in small groups with the aim of deepening this learning through problem-based activities or in simulation fostering clinical decision-making and developing essential skills for nursing interventions.

 The core curriculum will cover the seven Platforms of nursing proficiency (NMC, 2018): being an accountable professional, promoting health and preventing ill-health, assessing and planning care, providing and evaluating care, leading and managing nursing care and working in teams, improving safety and quality of care, and coordinating care.